-Each year the NMC will select a sample of nurses and midwives to provide further information to verify the declarations they have made as part of the revalidation process.
-Whilst this process is completed – all nurses and midwives will remain on the register and can continue to practise whilst the NMC review the information provided.
+Each year the NMC will select a sample of nurses, midwives and nursing associates to provide further information to verify the declarations they have made as part of the revalidation process.
+Whilst this process is completed – all nurses, midwives and nursing associates will remain on the register and can continue to practise whilst the NMC review the information provided.
 As part of the process the confirmer, reflective discussion partner and the employer may be contacted by the NMC to verify the information provided.

 Reasonable adjustments information